TASK

 • “Dynamic” vs. “Static” value options

-Final Figma prototype utilizing existing design system
+Final Figma prototype utilizing the existing design system.

 PROJECT STATUS